Skip to main content

 Featured Plesk-compatible NGINX modules

-Each installable with one yum install sw-nginx-module-<handle> and enabled via plesk sbin nginx_modules_ctl.
+Each installable with yum, dnf, or apt install sw-nginx-module-<handle> and enabled via plesk sbin nginx_modules_ctl.

 Specialised modules for streaming, load balancing, scripting, monitoring